 A VIP Experience

-That’s why from the moment they entered our venue, The Dunedin Public Art Gallery, they were greeted by upbeat music and welcoming faces and led up to the photo shoot area.
-Standing in front of a sponsor wall, a photography team made each attendee feel like important.
+When attendees entered the venue, they were greeted by a red carpet and sharply dressed ushers who gave them their name badges and led up to the photo shoot area.
+Standing in front of a sponsor wall, a photography team made each attendee feel important.

 A food truck distributed freshly cooked food to attendees and free drinks kept conversations flowing.
 Our MC, co-organiser Jason Beck, made the crowd feel comfortable and relaxed.
 It was a wonderful night, made possible by an amazing crew, some of which are pictured below.